ca. 300-250 B.C.

 ca. 104 x 13.40 m

 The Stoa is significant not only for its placement and size but also for certain key features of its design.
-These include the use of corner Doric pilasters on the exterior, engaged Ionic half-columns that complete the internal colonnade, the extensive evidence for plaster interior walls painted in imitation of drafted margin masonry, and the well preserved sima tiles.
+These include the use of corner pilasters at the exterior corners, engaged Ionic half-columns that complete the internal colonnade, plastered interior walls painted in imitation of drafted margin masonry, and a sima (gutter) of elaborate mold-made tiles with lion head water spouts.
+Although this limestone building stands out in its material from the Sanctuary’s marble buildings, design features, such as the combination of architectural orders (here Doric and Ionic columns), is in keeping with Samothracian building trends.